 - A. Each school district is required to prepare year-end financial statements on forms that are prescribed by the State Superintendent of Public Instruction (SPI). - 1.
-The forms prescribed by the SPI are the unaudited actuals. - 2.
-With the implementation of the standardized account code structure (SACS), the unaudited actuals are extracted by state software directly from the district's general ledger. - B. The unaudited actuals are enhanced periodically to allow the California Department of Education (CDE) to obtain more financial information. - For example, for the 2014-15 fiscal year, the CDE provided an additional software module to assist in the preparation of the entries required to convert the fund financial statements to the districtwide financial statements to comply with GASB 68 - C. The unaudited actuals are used as the basis for the financial statements prepared as part of the district's annual audit report; these forms are the trial balance used to prepare the district's audited financial statements.
+The forms prescribed by the SPI are known as the unaudited actuals. - 2.
+With the implementation of the standardized account code structure (SACS), the unaudited actuals are extracted by the SACS state software directly from the district's general ledger. - B. The unaudited actuals are enhanced periodically to allow the California Department of Education (CDE) to obtain more financial information. - C. The unaudited actuals are used as the basis for the financial statements prepared as part of the district's annual audit report; these forms are the trial balance used to prepare the district's audited financial statements.

 - A. Responsibilities of the County Office - 1.
 Education Code Section 42100 requires the county superintendent to verify the mathematical accuracy of the unaudited actuals and submit the forms to the SPI. - 2.
 In the early 2000s, school districts converted to the SACS.
-This allowed the districts to use the software provided by the CDE to extract the financial data directly from their financial software into the forms for the unaudited actuals. - a.
+This allowed districts to use the software provided by the CDE to extract the financial data directly from their financial software into the forms for the unaudited actuals. - a.
 This automated process and the technical checks built into the CDE software eliminated the mathematical errors that were common when the forms were prepared manually. - b.
 This automation has eliminated county offices' need to verify the mathematical accuracy. - Assembly Bill (AB) 1200 created new responsibilities for county offices of education.
 AB 1200 requires the county office to periodically monitor the financial position of the districts in the county. - a.
-This requirement also creates the need for counties to review the districts' unaudited actuals to determine whether any district's financial position has deteriorated since the new year's budget was approved.

-b.
-If the unaudited actuals show deterioration in a district's financial position that adversely affects the budget that was approved, the county office may need to take action before the first interim reporting period.

-4. AB 1994 added the requirement for charter school financial reporting, effective beginning in fiscal year 2003-04.
+This requirement also creates the need for counties to review the districts' unaudited actuals to determine whether a district's financial position has deteriorated since the new year's budget was approved. - b.
+If the unaudited actuals show deterioration in a district's financial position that adversely affects the budget that was approved, the county office may need to take action before the first interim reporting period. - 4.
+AB 1994 added the requirement for charter school financial reporting, effective beginning in fiscal year 2003-04.
 Charter schools may choose to submit their financial data either in the SACS format or in the alternative form prescribed in regulations.
 Each charter school is required to submit its financial data to its authorizing local educational agency (LEA) on or before September 15.
 The reports are then reviewed for mathematical accuracy by the county office and then submitted to the CDE.